-An example of what the completed headworks and protective fencing could look like is provided in Appendix B.
+An example of what the completed headworks and protective fencing could look like is provided in Appendix A.

-1.3 Assumptions and Limitations
+1.3 Assumptions and limitations

 The findings and opinions conveyed in this report are based on third party information obtained from a variety of sources, as detailed within this report, which AtkinsRéalis believe are reliable.
-Due skill, care and diligence have been made to source information from reputable organisations, but AtkinsRéalis cannot and do not guarantee the authenticity or reliability of the information.
+Reasonable endeavours have been made to source information from reputable organisations, but AtkinsRéalis cannot and do not guarantee the authenticity or reliability of the information.
 No attempt has been made to independently verify any data collected by others or from other sources.